 More than anything, product managers want insights — as detailed as possible.
 The more they know, the easier it is for them to envision and deliver a product that keeps customers happy and business humming.

-If you’re a product manager, we’d love to hear more about what makes you tick.
-And if you’re on the hunt for the best software product management tools, make sure to check out Clubhouse!
+If you’re a product manager, we’d love to hear more about what makes you tick - let us know on Twitter!